 5. Do a Smell Check

-If buyers get a whiff of something funky, they’re going to run — not walk — out of your open house.
-A week prior to the open house, ask your agent or a neighbor to do an honest, no-holds-barred smell check.
+If buyers get a whiff of something funky, they’re going to run — not walk — out of your open house or showing.
+A week prior to the open house, ask your agent to do an honest, no-holds-barred smell check.
 Some possible smell solutions:

 - If your house has the aroma of your beloved pet(s), deep clean the carpets, relocate the litter box, and take steps to eliminate all olfactory traces of Fluffy.

 - If the basement is dank and musty, buy a dehumidifier to remove air moisture and run a fan to circulate the air.